Summary of Evidence

 - The treatment effects are small, however, and may not be considered clinically important by patients and clinicians (i.e., MD lower than 10%).

 A 2020 systematic review by Smith et al. evaluated the effectiveness of lumbar transforaminal injection of steroid for the treatment of radicular pain.
-This review used GRADE methodology and reviewed 32 observational cohort studies, 9 pragmatic trials, and 2 explanatory trials published between 1997-2017.
+This review used GRADE methodology and reviewed thirty-two observational cohort studies, nine pragmatic trials, and two explanatory trials published between 1997-2017.
 Using a reduction of pain of =50%, the authors reported the success rate across the included studies.
-They reported a success rate for disc herniations of 63%, 74%, 64% and 64%, at 1, 3, 6, and 12 months respectively.
-The authors stated high-quality evidence for the effectiveness of TFESI, based on outcomes of multiple RCTs and high-quality observational studies.
-Most studies in this review showed treatment benefits lasting 3 to 6 months, with some studies suggesting benefits at 1 or even 2 years post-injection.
-However, they attribute the 1 to 2-year benefit likely related to the natural history of lumbar radicular pain rather than a direct effect of the corticosteroids.
+They reported a success rate for disc herniations of 63%, 74%, 64% and 64%, at one, three, six, and twelve months respectively.
+The authors stated high-quality evidence for the effectiveness of TFESI, based on outcomes of multiple randomized control trials and high-quality observational studies.
+Most studies in this review showed treatment benefits lasting three to six months, with some studies suggesting benefits at one or even two years post-injection.
+However, they attribute the one to two-year benefit likely related to the natural history of lumbar radicular pain rather than a direct effect of the corticosteroids.
 One of the challenges with this body of literature is that the follow-up interval is highly variable among the studies, and co-interventions are prominent, so it is difficult to determine the true durability of the intervention.
 The literature reviewed showed a trend towards a reduction in surgery in patients who reported success with ESIs.58

 While the overall clinical experience of the SMEs leaned towards a reduction in surgery with the use of ESIs they agreed this was not consistently reproduced in the literature with a score of 2/5 (range 2-5).
 Overall, the panel felt that there was some evidence to support that ESIs reduced the need for opiates with a score of 3/5 (range 1-4), however studies to specifically address this are lacking.